NMFES/QtFormValidator/README.md

 - **JsonRule**.
 Value must be a QJsonObject value:
     - [message*] (QString) Custom error message

 Params marked with * are optional.
+Validation stops once there was at least one error.
+As you can see we use RAW pointers to minify our rules code.
+Anyway each pointer will be deleted in Validator destructor once Validator object leaves current visibility area.

 ## Full example